The Ink Spots: "If I Didn't Care" and the late 1930s

 On January 12, 1939, the Ink Spots entered Decca studios to record a ballad written by a young songwriter named Jack Lawrence.
 This ballad, "If I Didn't Care", was to be one of their biggest hits, selling over 19 million copies and becoming the 8th-best-selling single of all time.
-It was also the first recording by the group to reach the US Pop Charts.
-Despite its popularity, "If I Didn't Care" never reached #1 on the US Pop Charts, staying at #2 for several weeks.
 This is the first studio recorded example of the Ink Spots "Top & Bottom" format with Kenny singing lead and Jones performing the "talking bass".
-For this recording, each member was paid $37.50; however, after the record sold 200,000 Decca destroyed the original contract and the group was paid an additional $3,750.
+For this recording, each member was paid $37.50; after the record sold 200,000 copies, however, Decca destroyed the original contract and the group was paid an additional $3,750.
 This was the recording that brought the group to global fame and established the "Top & Bottom" format as the Ink Spots "trademark".
 From 1939 until the group's disbanding in 1954, many of their songs employed this format.

-The year 1939 also saw the Ink Spots at the top of the US Pop Charts with five other recordings that featured Kenny in the "Top & Bottom" format.
-Their biggest hit of 1939 was the Lombardo, Marks & Hill ballad "Address Unknown".
-This was their first #1 hit on the US Pop Charts.
-Other chart toppers from 1939 included "My Prayer", "Bless You", "Memories of You", and "I'm Gettin' Sentimental Over You".
+The year 1939 also saw the Ink Spots enjoy commercial success with five other recordings that featured Kenny in the "Top & Bottom" format.
+Their most successful hit of 1939 was the Lombardo, Marks & Hill ballad, "Address Unknown".
+Other successful hits from 1939 and early 1940 included "My Prayer", "Bless You", "Memories of You", and "I'm Gettin' Sentimental Over You".

 1940s

 Recordings

 Between the years 1940 and 1949 the Ink Spots landed well over 30 hits on the US Pop Charts with 18 of them on the top 10.
-The group’s first #1 hit of the 1940s was "We Three (My Echo, My Shadow and Me)" which they recorded in 1940.
-In 1944 the Ink Spots teamed up with Ella Fitzgerald to record "I'm Making Believe", and "Into Each Life Some Rain Must Fall".
-Both of these recordings featured Bill Kenny and also reached #1 on the US Pop Charts.
-In 1946 the Ink Spots earned a #1 spot on the US Pop Charts with "To Each His Own".
-The Billy Reid composition "The Gypsy" was the Ink Spots' biggest chart success, staying at the #1 position for 13 straight weeks in 1946.
+The group's first Billboard No. 1 hit came in 1944, when they teamed up with Ella Fitzgerald to record "I'm Making Believe".
+This recording featured Bill Kenny.
+In 1946, the Ink Spots earned another No. 1 spot on the US Pop Charts with "To Each His Own".
+The Billy Reid composition "The Gypsy" was the Ink Spots' biggest chart success, staying at the No. 1 position on the Billboard Best Sellers chart for 10 straight weeks in 1946.

-Records that found the Ink Spots in the top five of the US Pop Charts in the 1940s included "When the Swallows Come Back to Capistrano" (#4), "Maybe" (#2), "We Three" (#1), "I Don't Want to Set the World on Fire" (#4), "Don't Get Around Much Anymore" (#2), "A Lovely Way to Spend an Evening" (#2), "I'm Making Believe" (#1), "Into Each Life Some Rain Must Fall" (#1), "I'm Beginning to See the Light" (#5), "The Gypsy" (#1), and "To Each His Own" (#1).
+Other hits for the Ink Spots in the 1940s included "When the Swallows Come Back to Capistrano", "Maybe", "We Three", "I Don't Want to Set the World on Fire", "Don't Get Around Much Anymore", "A Lovely Way to Spend an Evening", "Into Each Life Some Rain Must Fall", and "I'm Beginning to See the Light".